-Shelby County schools keeping masks until April 23 - Shelby County Reporter
+Shelby County Schools keeping masks until April 23 - Shelby County Reporter

 They also said that it was important to allow a cool down period after the Easter holiday and spring break, when many families traveled out of town.

-Shelby County Schools is asking all parents and students to continue exercising caution and personal responsibility
+Shelby County Schools is asking all parents and students to continue exercising caution and personal responsibility.

 BOE recognizes personnel, approves school calendars and bid renewals